vinayakvision/samsung-riscv/README.md

 # RISC-V Instructions

-This README contains a table of 15 unique RISC-V instructions, their machine codes, opcodes, formats, and instruction binaries.
+This README contains a table of 23 unique RISC-V instructions, their machine codes, opcodes, formats, and instruction binaries for my assembly codes.

 | Instruction                | Opcode  | Format | Machine Code | Instruction Binary                          |
 |----------------------------|---------|--------|--------------|----------------------------------------------|